Contact Lens Startup Hubble Sold Lenses With a Fake Prescription From a Made-up Doctor - Slashdot

 Re: (Score:2)

+Can I get the same for all the fat McDonalds eaters who don't have health insurance?
+All those coke drinkers.
+Smokers.
+Vape?
+All those with high risk behaviors?

+I mean, if we're gonna restrict self inflicted illnesses and injuries, lets do it right.

 And that's Hubbles fault?
-(Score:2, Insightful)
+(Score:5, Insightful)

 You did something under false pretenses and your an idiot trying to blame them.